brettcutt/the-chefs-desire/README.md

   - Implement python code into html 5

 - Flask
-  - Redirecting and rendering of page views through python
+  - Redirecting and rendering of page route through python
   - http://flask.pocoo.org/
   -
 - HTML 5
   - positioning and format of html elements.

 - CSS 3
-  - Style the HTML elements.
+  - Styling the HTML elements.

 - Font Awesome
   - the GitHub icon on the footer.